 You should also inspect your landscape for SLF egg masses in fall, winter, and early spring.
 Females prefer to lay their eggs on smooth surfaces, usually on trees and branches where the bark isn’t furrowed.
 They also lay eggs on smooth inanimate objects such as houses, sheds, vehicles, and stone.
 Fortunately, they’re easy to identify and can be rendered nonviable by scraping them into rubbing alcohol.
 Be careful to not confuse SLF egg masses with the egg casing of the Carolina Praying mantis; to date, mantids seem to be the only insect willing to eat SLF.

-Probably the most effective control method is to catch the nymphs with specially made traps that prey on the natural urge of lanternfly nymphs to climb upwards.
-Don’t use exposed sticky traps as they catch many beneficial insects, birds and bats although you can tailor them to avoid that.
-You can also use traps modeled after pecan weevil traps!
-Go here for more information: https://extension.psu.edu/how-to-create-a-wildlife-barrier-for-a-spotted-lanternfly-sticky-band-trap and https://extension.psu.edu/how-to-build-a-new-style-spotted-lanternfly-circle-trap
+You can also manage SLF with specially made traps that target nymphs and their natural urge to climb upward.
+Don’t use exposed sticky traps as they catch many beneficial insects, birds and bats unless you tailor them to avoid collateral damage.
+You can also use traps modeled after pecan weevil traps.

-To find more information on Spotted Lanternfly management: https://extension.psu.edu/spotted-lanternfly-management-resources
+More information on SLF management: https://extension.psu.edu/spotted-lanternfly-management-resources

 Here is a great video to share with everyone you know: https://www.youtube.com/watch?v=3KwglQ3Inn4